 - Shutter: Shutter is a powerful screenshot-taking tool that you can install from the Ubuntu Software Center.
 Most users will probably fine with the screenshot tool included in Ubuntu, though — press Print Screen or search for Screenshot in the dash to activate it.

 - VirtualBox: Virtual machines allow you to run other operating systems in a window on your desktop.
 If you don’t want to play any Windows games, this is a great solution for running the occasional Windows program on Linux.
 VirtualBox is in the Ubuntu Software Center

 That’s about it for my Linux desktop — between web apps like Rdio for playing music (there’s a Spotify app for Linux if you’re a Spotify user, however), and the default apps for everything else (Gedit can take the place of Notepad++ as a solid text editor), Linux is a better alternative to Windows than it’s ever been.
 The one dark spot is still games, but there’s Wine for installing Windows games if you want to get your hands dirty.
 We’ll be seeing many more games with Valve’s Linux-based Steam Box on the horizon, too.

 For more great Linux applications you might be interested in installing, check out our list of the best Linux software.
+For gamers, check out our page of the best Linux games.
 If you’re interested in learning more about Ubuntu, download our free beginner’s guide to Ubuntu.

 Are there any other must-install applications you use on your Linux desktop?
 Leave a comment and share them!